 - USB power-off: Some external USB Hubs have power-down features that can be activated by software drivers or software tools.
 These will actually switch off the USB supply voltage on the USB terminals, rather than just sending sleep command to the connected device.
 An attached LAN-Priority-Switch could also be de-energized by this feature, enabling the Master to deliberately switch himself "offline" from the desktop and grant LAN access to the Subordinate.

 Unfortunately, this does not usually apply to internal USB

 controllers that are installed directly on mainboards.
-More likely the USB power is hardwired to the system's 5-volts-rail, only switching off when the whole device was switched off resp. going deep standby.
+More likely the USB power is hardwired to the system's 5-V-rail, only switching off when the whole device was switched off resp. going deep standby.

 - USB voltage persistent?
-If your PC mainboard continuously delivers USB voltage even after system shutdown, you may have some of these weird configurations that will keep USB provided with standby voltage, which is - superficially - intended for "charging batteries" of USB-appliances like mobile phones etc. Yet another doubtable feature, giving rise to the danger of fire and/or data leaks (NSA papers give indication that USB-communication modules may be integrated into a UEFI framework, that can do hidden communication with any external device, even if the system seems to be "shut down", which is quite possible with regards to USB as long as there is bus power present!)
+If your PC mainboard continuously delivers USB voltage even after system shutdown, you may have some of these weird configurations that will keep USB provided with standby voltage, which is - superficially - intended for "charging batteries" of USB-appliances like mobile phones etc. Yet another doubtable feature, giving rise to the danger of fire and/or data leaks (NSA papers give indication that USB-communication modules may be integrated into UEFI framework, capable of doing hidden communication with any external device, that is still powered up, even if the system was supposed to be "shut down".)

 Hint: In some cases, the USB port's standby behavior may be changed by jumper on the motherboard or by a BIOS/UEFI setup - please consult the manual!